top of page

 A structured handover, including knowledge transfer and introduction to key clients, ensures a seamless experience.

 📌 7.
-Think about the Return to Work
+Think About the Return to Work

-Maternity/Paternity leave should never be a source of business stress.
+There’s much to consider, but as I mentioned at the beginning, don't leave it until the last minute!
+Maternity/paternity leave should never be a source of business stress.
 By planning early and leveraging Interim Sales Support, hotels can maintain momentum, protect revenue, and create a supportive environment for their employees.
+Instead of scrambling at the last minute, act now.
+Your future self, and your sales numbers, will thank you!

 bottom of page